RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ### Tutorial

 Please put together a small R Markdown file that downloads a dataset using `opendatatoronto`, cleans it, and makes a graph.
 Then exchange it with someone else.
 Ask them to both read the code and to run it, and to then provide you with feedback about both aspects.
-Write a page or two of single-spaced content, about the comments that you received and changes that you could make going forward.
+Write a one-to-two pages of single-spaced content, about the comments that you received and changes that you could make going forward.